aelsharif/tmux_config/README.md

 rm -rf fonts
 ```

-2. If Iterm2 go to File -> Profiles -> Text and change font to one of the Powerline fonts.
-I use "13 Space Mono" as my default one.
-For list of files go to https://github.com/powerline/fonts
+2. To enable the fonts in Iterm2 go to File -> Profiles -> Text and change font to one of the Powerline fonts.
+I use "13 Space Mono" as my default one in the screenshot above.
+For list of other fonts go to https://github.com/powerline/fonts

 ### Source/enable the tmux.conf file
 ================================